datactor/Adaptive-Problem-Solving/README.md

-# PS - Problem Solving and Rust Concepts Explained
+# Rust-based Self-directed Problem Solving and Concepts explained

 This repository contains solutions to algorithmic problems for online judges using the Rust programming language, as well as conceptual explanations of Rust for PS in the broad sense.